magus/dcsseeds/README.md

-thinking about long term introspection and query flexibility storing "events" instead of just "items" think about "events" with a "type" field we could start by creating a new 'events' table and writing to that at the same time we write to items when we call scrapePlayers
+thinking about long term introspection and query flexibility storing "events" instead of just "items" think about "events" with a "type" field

 type: item | unrand | spell | altar | unique | portal
 - unrand (known artefacts e.g. wyrmbane, hat of the alchemist, etc.)